August 1, 2023

-Course authoring is aided by professional services that are available and its course creation suite.
+Course authoring is aided by professional services that are available and its online course creation software and course management tools.
 Lessons can use multiple engaging elements including gamification.
 In terms of learner monitoring, you can use KPI dashboards that let you see how effective your lessons are.

-Schoox is another LMS corporate users like.
+Schoox is another corporate training software and best lms for business that users like.
 It aims to develop your employees from new hires to upper management.

-In Schoox, authoring is divided into modules that allow you to add them into different courses.
+In Schoox, authoring is divided into modules that allow you to add them to different courses.
 Content can be curated from various sources.
-It also allows learners to go along their own learning paths to meet their own goals at your company.
+It also allows learners to go along their own custom elearning paths to meet their own goals at your company.

-HealthStream is a corporate LMS, but is targeted to healthcare companies.
+HealthStream is a corporate LMS, but is targeted at healthcare companies.
 It comes with many courses to help companies in this industry, including compliance and common medical training.